gbmcarlos/skellington/README.md

 ### Background process

-When working on a background process, use `make command ARGS={your options}`.
-This script will do the same as `standalone.sh`, but instead of spinning up the web server, it will run the specified Artisan command with the given options.
+When working on a background process, use `make command ARGS={your command}`.
+This script will do the same as `make run`, but instead of spinning up the web server, it will run the specified Artisan command with the given options.
 For example

 ```bash
 make command ARGS="my-command --option=1 -f"